-14 the right to make application for relief from the erroneous assessment.
-Before the application is 15 heard, the taxpayer shall give notice to the prosecuting attorney of the county, or the state shall 16 give notice to the taxpayer, as the case may be.
-The application, whether by the taxpayer or the 17 state, shall have precedence over all other business before the court county commission; but any 18 order or judgment shall show that either the prosecuting attorney or Tax Commissioner was 19 present defending the interests of the state, county and districts: Provided, however.
-That the 20 provisions of this section shall not be construed as giving county commissions jurisdiction to 21 consider any question involving the classification or taxability of property which has been the 22 subject matter of an appeal under the provisions of section twenty-four-a of this article; and any 23 other such clerical error or mistake involving the classification or taxability of property, may be 24 corrected by the county commission under the provisions of this section only when approved, in 25 writing, by the county assessor.
+16 give notice to the taxpayer, as the case may be.
+The application, whether by the taxpayer or the 17 state, shall have precedence over all other business before the court county commission; but any 18 order or judgment shall show that either the prosecuting attorney or Tax Commissioner was 19 present defending the interests of the state, county and districts: Provided, however, That the 20 provisions of this section shall not be construed as giving county commissions jurisdiction to 21 consider any question involving the classification or taxability of property which has been the 22 subject matter of an appeal under the provisions of §11-3-24a of this code; and any other such 23 clerical error or mistake involving the classification or taxability of property, may be corrected by 24 the county commission under the provisions of this section only when approved, in writing, by the county assessor.
+25

-26 (b) In the event it is ascertained that the taxpayer is entitled to relief, any excess taxes 27 already paid shall be refunded and, if charged but not paid, the applicant shall be released from 28 the payment of such excess: Provided, That in the event a mistake or error is discovered more 29 than one year after the property books for the year or years in question are delivered to the sheriff, 30 any relief granted to the taxpayer shall be in the form of a credit against taxes owing for up to the 31 following two years: Provided, however, That if there are insufficient future taxes to credit or if the 32 sheriff or county commission determines that a refund is appropriate, then the sheriff or county 33 commission shall refund the uncredited balance to the taxpayer.
+26 (b) In the event it is ascertained that the taxpaver is entitled to relief, any excess taxes 27 already paid shall be refunded and, if charged but not paid, the applicant shall be released from 28 the payment of such excess: Provided, That in the event a mistake or error is discovered more 29 than one year after the property books for the year or years in question are delivered to the sheriff, 30 any relief granted to the taxpayer shall be in the form of a credit against taxes owing for up to the 31 following two years: Provided, however, That if there are insufficient future taxes to credit or if the 32 sheriff or county commission determines that a refund is appropriate, then the sheriff or county 33 commission shall refund the uncredited balance to the taxpaver.

-(c) Whenever any correction is made by the county commission, the clerk shall certify copies of the order to the Auditor, sheriff and assessor, and in the case of real estate, the assessor shall thereupon make a correction in accordance with the order in his or her land book for the next year.
-Any such order delivered to the sheriff or other collecting officer shall restrain him or her from collecting so much as is erroneously charged against the taxpayer, and, if already collected, shall compel him or her to refund the money if such officer has not already paid it into
+34 (c) Whenever any correction is made by the county commission, the clerk shall certify 35 copies of the order to the Auditor, sheriff and assessor, and in the case of real estate, the assessor 36 shall thereupon make a correction in accordance with the order in his or her land book for the 37 next year.
+Any such order delivered to the sheriff or other collecting officer shall restrain him or 38 her from collecting so much as is erroneously charged against the taxpayer, and, if already 39 collected, shall compel him or her to refund the money if such officer has not already paid it into 40 the treasury.
+In either case, when endorsed by the person exonerated, it shall be sufficient 41 voucher to entitle the officer to a credit for so much in his or her settlement which he or she is required to make.
+If the applicant is the state, the order certified to the sheriff shall show the correct amount of taxes due the state, county and districts and shall be sufficient to authorize collection in the same manner as for other state, county and district taxes.